lkrych/dodomain/README.md

   Authentication for Dodomain uses JSON web tokens (JWTs) that expire after one day of use.

-  A JWT is created when a user signs up or signs into the application, and they are sent a blank JWT when they logout.
+  A JWT is created when a user signs up or signs into the application.

   The authentication machinery can be found in four places in this repository.
 Authentication related endpoints(SignIn aka getToken, SignUp and LogOut) are found in the AuthenticationController: `app/controllers/authentication_controller.rb`.

   These endpoints use User defined methods that can be found in the User model: `app/models/user.rb` and the JsonWebToken class, a wrapper for the jwt library, which is defined in the lib folder `lib/json_web_token`.

-  Two important methods on the User model are the `encrypt_password` function that takes in the plaintext user password and generates a password_digest from it which is stored in the user table, and the `match_password` function that is used in the sign request to compare an user-entered password to the password_digest on file.
+  Two important methods on the User model are the `encrypt_password` function that takes  the plaintext user password and generates a password_digest from it which is stored in the user table, and the `match_password` function that is used in the sign in request to compare an user-entered password to the password_digest on file.

 ```ruby
   #these methods are defined on the user model